 Blood Basics

-- transporting oxygen and nutrients to the lungs and tissues
+Transporting oxygen and nutrients to the lungs and tissues

-- forming blood clots to prevent excess blood loss
+Forming blood clots to prevent excess blood loss.

-- carrying cells and antibodies that fight infection
+Carrying cells and antibodies that fight infection

-- bringing waste products to the kidneys and liver, which filter and clean the blood
+Bringing waste products to the kidneys and liver, which filter and clean the blood.

-The Components of Blood and Their Importance
+The Components of Blood and

 Plasma